 I went back to Pilates today.

 It felt really good to move again.
-It was my favorite instructor, Caroline, and being in her class is like getting a warm hug and a gentle push at the same time.
-She’s one of those rare souls who sees people.
-She remembers everyone’s name, limitations and preferences.
+My favorite instructor Caroline was teaching, and being in her class is like getting a warm hug and a gentle shove at the same time.
+She’s one of those rare people who actually sees you — remembers your name, your limitations, your preferences, the thing you mentioned three weeks ago.
 She makes you feel like you matter.
 I want her to be my aunt.
-Or maybe adopt me.
-Or just let me borrow her energy when I’m dragging.
-She’s that kind of magic.
+Or adopt me.
+Or just let me siphon her energy on the days I’m running on nothing.

-But in the middle of class, this little wave of sadness crept in.
-Because here I am again, starting over.
-After being off for five weeks, my strength, balance, and flexibility feel like strangers I used to know.
-It’s frustrating.
-My body constantly resets without my permission.
-But I’m showing up.
-I’m trying.
-I’m gonna keep showing up.
-My next goal is 250 classes.
-I think I’m at 137 now.
-Slow and steady.
-And sweaty.
+But in the middle of class this little wave of sadness crept in.
+Because here I am again — starting over.
+Five weeks off and my strength, balance, and flexibility have packed up and left without notice.
+My body resets without my permission constantly and it’s infuriating.
+But I’m here.
+I showed up.
+That counts.
+My next goal is 250 classes — I think I’m at 137 now.
+Slow, steady, and extremely sweaty.

-And then this morning, I heard on the news that scientists have made huge progress in treating mitochondrial disease.
-They’ve developed a breakthrough treatment for babies.
-Amazing news, but also gutting.
-Because my nephew, who passed away last year from Leigh’s disease, won’t benefit from it.
-It’s too late for him.
-And I can’t stop thinking about the families who fought so hard, only to watch the cure come after.
+And then this morning I heard on the news that scientists have made a major breakthrough in treating mitochondrial disease in babies.
+It’s extraordinary news.
+It’s also gutting — because my nephew, who we lost last year to Leigh’s disease, won’t benefit from it.
+It came too late for him.
+And I keep thinking about his parents.
+About what that feels like.
+To have fought so hard and then watch the answer arrive after.

 Same with my cousin Kirby.
-She had Sanfilippo syndrome.
-My aunt and uncle helped pioneer research for that disease.
-They started one of the first foundations.
-They fought and advocated and built something from scratch, and now there are human trials.
-We are this close to a cure.
-But Kirby’s gone.
-And that feels so unfair.
-So bittersweet.
+Sanfilippo syndrome.
+My aunt and uncle helped pioneer the research — started one of the first foundations, advocated for years, built something from nothing.
+And now there are human trials.
+A cure is close.
+But Kirby is gone.
+And that is so profoundly unfair I don’t know what else to say about it except that it is.

 Posted in